Xiaolong-Dai/Photo-Watermark-2/README.md

 9. **Packaging**: Create Windows executable with jpackage
 10. **Optimization**: Performance, error handling, UI improvements

+## 📦 Download

+You can download the latest Windows executable from the [Releases](https://github.com/Xiaolong-Dai/Photo-Watermark-2/releases) section of this repository.

 ## 🤝 Contributing

 1. Fork the repository